devhassan/archlinux-lamp-readytogo/README.md

-# Arch Linux - Post Installation Packages
+# Arch Linux - Post Installation Packages ( NOTE: This is BASH script NOT FISH! )

 Installation of several needed packages like LAMP, NPM, Git, Composer, Docker etc. for Arch Linux